cchaglund/visreg-test/README.md

 </details>
 <br>

-Many more options are available, see [Configuration options](#configuration-options) for more information.
+Many more options are available, see [Configuration](#optional-configuration) for more information.

 To create another test suite, simply create a new directory and add a `snaps` file to it (`snaps.js or snaps.ts`).
 When you run visreg-test you will be prompted to select which suite to run.

-# Running the tests
+# Running tests

+There are 4 **types** of test:

+- **Full** - run all tests in a suite and generate baseline snapshots or compare to existing baseline snapshots (previous diffs are deleted)
+- **Retest diffs only** - only run the tests which diffed and were rejected in the last run
+- **Assess diffs** - assess existing diffs (no tests are run)
+- **Lab** - visualise and develop your tests in the Cypress GUI, isolated from the rest of your snapshots and with hot reloading.

+To run the tests:

 - Run `npx visreg-test` from your project
 - Select a suite